- Cobalt development focus in light of surging demand from tech industry

 KNP, Australia’s largest cobalt resource

 Containing 386,400 tonnes of contained cobalt metal, the KNP is Australia’s largest cobalt deposit.
 By this measure, it is more than three times larger than Australia’s second largest cobalt deposit.
-The newly-reported cobalt resource from the high-grade KNP Cobalt Zone is a subset of the larger KNP resource, and this subset is by itself Australia’s fourth largest cobalt resource, containing 59,600 tonnes of cobalt metal.
+The newly-reported cobalt resource from the high-grade KNP Cobalt Zone is a subset of the larger KNP resource (28 June 2017 announcement) and this subset is by itself Australia’s fourth largest cobalt resource, containing 85,410 tonnes of cobalt metal.
 The KNP Cobalt Zone also has one of the highest cobalt grades in Australia.

-Forthcoming drilling and metallurgical studies will move the KNP towards a PFS focusing on feedstocks for the lithium ion battery industry (Lithium Nickel Manganese Cobalt Oxide - LiNiMnCoO₂ or NMC).
+Forthcoming metallurgical studies will move the KNP towards a PFS focusing on feedstocks for the lithium ion battery industry (Lithium Nickel Manganese Cobalt Oxide - LiNiMnCoO₂ or NMC).

 Highlights at Black Range